The first Police Picnic and the only one of the three not held at CNE Stadium.

 The first of those three came on between Bendeth and Otway, in the form of Vancouver’s The Payola$.
 I do now have vague recollection of them being up there but nothing of note.
 They were a Canadian band who had a few hits here, two of which I think are terrific pop numbers: “Eyes of A Stranger” and “Never Said I Loved You” featuring Rough Trade’s Carole Pope.
 Depending on your point of view, co-founding member Bob Rock (a) went on to have a distinguished career as a top flight, hit making rock record producer or (b) has been responsible from some of the worst air-brushed, inoffensively offensive, big hair commercial rock pablum of the past few decades (I’ll have the latter for $500, Alex).

 The day’s first real highlight was the performance by Killing Joke which, according to some online sources, was their first North American appearance.
-I was familiar with the British group but had just thought of their debut LP as simply so-so.
-I saw them more as also-rans, sort of an in-a-grumpykins-mood Freddie & the Dreamers of the post-punk set.
-I’ve never overly taken to them but I must say that they knocked me out live.
+I was familiar with the British group and liked their in-a-grumpykins-mood debut.
+I wasn’t as huge on it as some of my other post-punk favourites from the time (PiL, Joy Division, Gang of Four, Slits, Siouxsie, Cure, etc.) but I must say that they knocked me out live.
 The band’s proto-industrial pound of “Wardance” and “The Wait” set them apart from others on that day.
 Frontman Jaz Coleman worked himself up into a right lather of pasty-mouthed fulmination, taunting the good-timey masses that had turned out to tap their toe to “Da Doo Doo Doo,” with screeds of “do you want another poppy love song?”
 It was just the right touch of darkness that was needed on the shiny afternoon, and despite their attempt to create hostility, the crowd actually loved them and returned their bile with enthusiasm and dancing.

 Killing Joke were — following The Payola$’ featuring Bob Rock — the second of three bands who played that day that featured a member who went on to fame and fortune in another capacity.
 In the case of KJ, bass player Youth became an in-demand producer, working on some of my favourite records by Kate Bush and The Verve as well as collaborating with Paul McCartney under the moniker of The Fireman.